How to Choose a Ceiling Fan for Your Home

 Choosing the right finish isn’t just about a stylistic complement, it’s also about productivity.
 The wrong blade finish will droop, rust, or even melt when it’s hung in a humid area.
 To keep your fixture from warping or wearing out, pay attention to whether your blades are suited for indoors or outdoors.

-On your deck or patio, it’s important to only mount wet-rated fans so they can weather rain and snow.
-Dry-rated fans need to stay inside.
+On your deck or patio, it’s important to only mount wet-rated ceiling fans so they can weather rain and snow.
+Dry-rated ceiling fans need to stay inside.
 Damp-rated blade materials are great for the in-between spaces that are prone to moisture but not full-on storms, like your bathroom, kitchen, or laundry room.

 While the number or thickness of ceiling fan blades is mostly cosmetic, the length determines your airflow.
 Try to match your blade span with the room’s square footage.
 A large room needs a blade span of at least 34 inches.